offline-trust/security-blanket/docs/docs/getting-started.md

 ![offlinetrust.com/docs/getting-started.html](../assets/getting-started-doc-qr-code.png)

 # Getting Started
 Welcome to making your very own Security Blanket!
-Although tedious, going through this journey will improve your digital security at each step along the way.
+Going through this journey will improve your digital security at each step along the way.

 There are 3 major steps in this journey:
 1. Organize and map out all of your digital assets and credentials.